 Argentine ants build nests and colonies along damp environments where they have identified a reliable food source.
-In the outdoors, Argentine ants are more likely to build shallow nests in moist areas like underneath potted plants, rocks, mulch and yard debris, or even along pavements and home foundations.
+In the outdoors, Argentine ants are more likely to build shallow nests in moist areas like underneath potted plants, rocks, mulch, and yard debris, or even along pavements and home foundations.
 However, they will readily head indoors in large numbers when outdoor conditions become less ideal for them to survive.
 Usually, this happens when temperatures drop or when there’s less moisture outside, especially as the summer ends.

 In most cases, Argentine ants gain entry into your home via telephone wires, utility lines, or even tree branches that make contact with your structure.
 Once indoors, Argentine ants usually regroup near areas where there is a steady supply of moisture such as under sinks, near water pipes, beside or under potted plants, or even your bathroom or laundry area.
 They may also nest in wall or floor voids where the environment may likewise be damp.

-- Trim shrubs and tree branches in your yard, making sure nothing touches the sides of your structure.
+Trim shrubs and tree branches in your yard, making sure nothing touches the sides of your structure.

-- Clean up your yard regularly as Argentine ants love to build their nests in yard debris and mulch.
+Clean up your yard regularly as Argentine ants love to build their nests in yard debris and mulch.

-- If you’re stacking up on firewood, make sure your pile is at least 20 feet away from your house so there are lesser chances of ants trailing their way into your home.
+If you’re stacking up on firewood, make sure your pile is at least 20 feet away from your house so there are lesser chances of ants trailing their way into your home.

-- Check for any standing water around the home and eliminate these (in pots, buckets or even kiddie pools).
+Check for any standing water around the home and eliminate these (in pots, buckets or even kiddie pools).
 For birdbaths and pet dishes, just make sure you refill regularly with fresh, clean water.

-- Keep food items stored in sealed or air-tight containers and clean up spilled food and drinks immediately.
+Keep food items stored in sealed or air-tight containers and clean up spilled food and drinks immediately.

-- Opt for covered garbage bins and take out your trash daily.
+Opt for covered garbage bins and take out your trash daily.

 If you are like most people who would reach for an insect repellent spray the moment you spot ants in your home, then your notion about ant pest control is entirely wrong.
 In fact, you are even making your ant problem worse.
-Remember, ants live in colonies so what you’re seeing in the surface is just the tip of the iceberg.
+Remember, ants live in colonies so what you’re seeing on the surface is just the tip of the iceberg.

-Using ant bait stations is a more effective Argentine ant pest control method since good ant baits are the best and most reliable way to eliminate ants for the long-term.
+Using ant bait stations is a more effective Argentine ant control method since good ant baits are the best and most reliable way to eliminate ants for the long term.
 When used properly, ant baits can wipe out an entire colony because foraging ants that discover bait stations will go back to share their haul with the rest of the population.
 As long as baits get consumed and you’re making sure they get replaced, more and more ants are being eliminated every single day.
 It may take a while to eliminate larger colonies but ant bait stations are among the safest and most effective ant pest control methods that can eradicate Argentine ants from your home.

 It is also a good idea to make use of an outdoor perimeter spray to create a protective barrier that will deter ants and other crawling insects from gaining entry into your home.
 Just make sure you are using organic and environment-friendly ant pest control formulations that are safe for you, your family, your pets, and even your plants.